 lcon Tool Name Description Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
 The orange stroke was drawn over the black stroke, then put underneath it.
 NOTE Your brush stroke will temporarily appear over your artwork as you draw it, until you release the mouse cursor or tablet pen.
-Snap to Contour When enabled, while you're drawing, the mouse cursor will automatically snap to the nearby contours of existing artwork, allowing you to draw shapes that connect with other parts of your drawing.
+Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
+You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+This tool supports the following snapping modes: Snap to Contour: When enabled, while you're drawing, the mouse cursor will automatically snap to the nearby contours of existing artwork, allowing you to draw shapes that connect with other parts of your drawing.
 NOTE If you draw a line with the Line tool and make its tip snap to a contour or another control point in your artwork, they will be locked together.
 You can then manipulate both simultaneously using the Contour Editor tool.
 You can also separate two drawing strokes that have been snapped together by selecting one of them with the Select tool and moving it away.
-Z. Snap and Align When enabled, while you're drawing, the mouse cursor will automatically align with the edges of strokes and shapes in your artwork, allowing you to draw shapes that align with parts of your drawing.
+Snap to Alignment Guides: While drawing, the drawing tool will snap against nearby alignment guides.

-lcon Tool Name Description 7 Snap to Grid When enabled, while you're drawing, the mouse cursor will snap against the intersecting points of the grid.
+lcon Tool Name Description Snap and Align: When enabled, while you're drawing, the mouse cursor will automatically align with the edges of strokes and shapes in your artwork, allowing you to draw shapes that align with parts of your drawing.
+When enabled, while you're drawing, the mouse cursor will snap against the intersecting points of the grid.
 TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
-Automatically Create Colour Art As you draw in the Line Art layer, the Automatically Create Colour Art option instantly creates the corresponding strokes in the Colour Art layer.
-A Auto-Flatten Mode By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
+Automatically Create Colour Art As you draw in the Line Art layer, the Automatically Create Colour Art option instantly creates the corresponding strokes in the Colour Art layer. ≡ Auto-Flatten Mode By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
 When enabled, the Auto-Flatten option automatically merges strokes into existing artwork.